Mental Health And Depression: How To Help A Friend With Depression

 How to help a friend with depression

 When you discover that a friend is living with depression, it can be concerning.
-But there are several steps you can take to help them through this experience and provide them with the support and care they need.
+However, there are several steps you can take to help them through this experience and provide them with the support and care they need.

 Learn about depression

 It can be particularly difficult to provide support to a friend with depression if you have not experienced this mental health condition yourself.
 Researching depression can help you learn more about what your friend is going through.
-Educate yourself about what feeling depressed is like; that way you'll know a little more about what to expect during this difficult time in their life.
+Educate yourself about what feeling depressed is like; that way, you'll know a little more about what to expect during this difficult time in their life.

 For example, if someone is unfamiliar with depression, they may wonder what events led to their friend experiencing mental health challenges and question why they struggle to leave home or practice self-care.
 But depression doesn’t always have an underlying cause, and it can make it feel impossible to get out of bed or perform care tasks.
 Knowing this information (and more) can help you better provide support to your friend.